infiniflow/ragflow-docs/README.md

-Repo for Ragflow front page.
+Repo for RAGFlow's official site.